Dec 26, 2020

 The hashtag trended number one worldwide soon after launching on 5th August.
 12,195 unique twitter accounts sent 30,000 tweets in the first hour, the overwhelming majority of them expressing deep dissatisfaction with Watson.
 The general consensus was that he constantly undermined the leader and should be replaced with a deputy who would support Corbyn and enhance Labour’s unity and electability.

-I followed up the #ResignWatson storm with another storm in June 2019. #SackTomWatson was a response to Watson stating Labour was a remain party when that was not Labour policy.
+To maintain the social media pressure I followed up the #ResignWatson storm with another storm in June 2019. #SackTomWatson was a response to Watson stating Labour was a remain party when that was not Labour policy.
 The hashtag trended at number 2 in the UK.
 People who took part commented on Watson’s behaviour, describing him as “ill-disciplined” “destructive” and “divisive”.
 Others predicted that defying the 65% of constituencies which voted leave would inevitably drive those voters into the arms of the Tories at the next election.
 Unfortunately, that prediction proved to be true.

 The final chapter